Fog again disrupts road traffic on motorways in parts of Punjab

 The Motorway Police have advised the drivers to switch on fog lights while driving.

-LAHORE (Dunya News) - Dense fog again blanketed different cities of Punjab on night between Thursday and Friday, paralysing routine life and disrupting traffic on Motorways, Dunya News reported.
+LAHORE (Dunya News) - Fog continued to blanket the plains areas of Punjab including Lahore on night between Thursday and Friday, paralysing routine life and disrupting road traffic, Dunya News reported.

 The thick fog has badly affected the flow of road traffic in several cities.
-According to a Motorway spokesperson, the Motorway M2 from Lahore to Kot Momin, Lahore-Multan Motorway M3 from Samundri to Darkhana, Motorway M5 from Abdul Hakim to Pindi Bhattian and Motorway M11 from Lahore to Sialkot have been closed for all kind of traffic.
+According to a Motorway spokesperson, the Motorway M2 from Lahore to Kot Momin, Lahore-Multan Motorway M3 from Faizpur to Rajana, Motorway M4 from Abdul Hakeem to Faisalabad and Motorway M5 from Shershah to Uch Sharif have been closed for all kind of traffic.

 The Motorway police have appealed the drivers to use Grand Trunk (GT) Road for travelling.
 They have also urged the drivers to drive slowly and switch on fog lights.